See, Learn, Assist: Safe and Self-Paced Robotic Rehabilitation via Video-Based Learning from Demonstration: Methodology

 \subsection{Multi-Modal Execution and Safety Module}

-This module translates the spatially generalized DMP trajectories into safe pHRI.
+This module translates the spatially generalised DMP trajectories into safe pHRI.
 To accommodate varying stages of motor recovery, we implement a decoupled control architecture that separates spatial path enforcement from temporal execution progress.